DogeTheBeast/College_notes/CHEM 154/Unit 5/Functional Groups.md

 # Functional Groups

-Moieties (each of two parts into which a thing is or can be divided) in a molecule that have characteristi
+Moieties (each of two parts into which a thing is or can be divided) in a molecule that have characteristic properties such as reactivity.

+## Notation